edenmind/OpenArabic/README.md

 - ReactJS
 - React Native

-## Help wanted
+## Help Wanted

-If you have skills in any of these technologies and has an interest in helping taking OpenArabic.io further, then please join as a contributor.
+If you have skills in any of these technologies and has an interest in helping taking OpenArabic further, then please join as a contributor.

 ## Support

-If you need any help, then please drop an email to salam@edenmind.com
+If you need any help, then please drop an email to salam@edenmind.com or contact @YunusAndreasson on Twitter.